Getting your cat to the vet can be very tricky for even the most cunning cat owners!

 If you do have a soft-sided carrier, I would not carry your cat in it.
 Rather, I would use the same steps above to get kitty used to your carrier, load the carrier in the car, and then get kitty inside for the car ride.

 This link takes you to where I describe a carrier of which I am quite fond.
 This carrier is plenty big and sturdy; it is perfect to help your cat feel secure.
-Speaking of cars, let’s move on to the next area that your cat needs to be familiar with to make to your trips to the vet go smoothly.
+If you own two cats, check out this double cat carrier.
+Speaking of cars, let’s move on to the next area that your cat needs to be familiar with to make your trips to the vet go smoothly.

 Familiarity With Cars